CasparCG/server/README.txt

 4. Install "Microsoft .NET Framework" (version 4.0 or later) from http://go.microsoft.com/fwlink/?LinkId=225702

-5. Make sure you turn off Windows' "Aero Theme" and "ClearType" font smoothing as they can interfere with CasparCG Server's OpenGL features!

 INSTALLATION OF ADDITIONAL NON-GPL SOFTWARE
 -------------------------------------------

-- For Flash template support:
+- For Flash template support (Windows only):

   1. Uninstall any previous version of the Adobe Flash Player using this file: http://download.macromedia.com/get/flashplayer/current/support/uninstall_flash_player.exe